 Women’s Center & Shelter of Greater Pittsburgh began its mission to create a safe environment for women more than 40 years ago, using a small storefont space as a simple meeting place for women in the Pittsburgh area.
 Founders Ellen Berliner and Anne Steytler never planned to start a movement, but when faced with the staggering truth about the number of women who suffer domestic violence, they knew that they could not sit idly by.

 Women’s Center & Shelter Highlights through the Decades

 1974 – Founded as one of the first six shelters for battered women in the United States.

-1976 – Pennsylvania’s Protection from Abuse Act was passed, giving domestic violence victims the right to go to court and file an order for protection from domestic abuse.
+1976 – Pennsylvania’s Protection from Abuse Act was passed, giving domestic violence survivors the right to go to court and file an order for protection from domestic abuse.